Vignesh3538/BenchmarkingOracleVPD/README.md

 ---

 ## **3. Test User Creation**
-*Location: `src/UserCreation.sql*
+*Location: `src/UserCreation.sql`*
-- Creates a role TPCH_END_USERS with SELECT privileges on all TPC-H tables and ability to create views.
+- Creates a role `TPCH_END_USERS` with `SELECT` privileges on all TPC-H tables and ability to create views.
-- Creates a test user TPCH_USER with login privileges and assigns the TPCH_END_USERS role.
+- Creates a test user `TPCH_USER` with login privileges and assigns the `TPCH_END_USERS` role.
-- Creates a USER_ROLE_MAP table linking session users to their logical roles; application context TPCH_CTX is set at logon via trigger TPCH_LOGON_TRG.
+- Creates a `USER_ROLE_MAP` table linking session users to their logical roles; application context `TPCH_CTX` is set at logon via trigger `TPCH_LOGON_TRG`.
-- Logon triggers automatically set role (TPCH_CTX) context for each session to enforce row-level VPD access.
+- Logon triggers automatically set context variable `ROLE` in `TPCH_CTX` context for each session to enforce row-level VPD access.

 ---

 ## **4. Test RLS policies**
-*Location: `src/Policies.sql*
+*Location: `src/Policies.sql`*
 - Each policy is implemented as a PL/SQL function returning a WHERE clause that constrains visible rows for a table based on the session context.
-- Policy functions dynamically inspect SYS_CONTEXT('TPCH_CTX','ROLE') to enforce restrictions specifically for TPCH_END_USERS while leaving other roles unrestricted.
+- Policy functions dynamically inspect `SYS_CONTEXT('TPCH_CTX','ROLE')` to enforce restrictions specifically for `TPCH_END_USERS` while leaving other roles unrestricted.
-- Policies are registered using DBMS_RLS.ADD_POLICY with CONTEXT_SENSITIVE type, enabling predicate caching when SYS_CONTEXT remains same.
+- Policies are registered using `DBMS_RLS.ADD_POLICY` with `CONTEXT_SENSITIVE` type, enabling predicate caching when `SYS_CONTEXT` remains same.
 ---

 ## 5. Analysis Methodology

-The analysis phase quantifies the computational cost of row-level security on a standardized TPC-H decision-support workload and `executed_plans` dir contains images of actual plans and overheads for TPC-H queries for the following analysis cases.
+The analysis phase quantifies the computational cost of row-level security on a standardized TPC-H decision-support workload and *`executed_plans`* dir contains images of actual plans and overheads for TPC-H queries for the following analysis cases.

 ### Baseline Measurement
 To establish a performance ceiling, all 20 **TPC-H benchmark queries** are executed on the Oracle instance under the following conditions: